All platforms. Windows, Linux, Apple, FreeBSD, Android, iOS, embedded, cross-building, bare metal, etc.

 Conan integration enabled a 10x reduction in our development compile-test cycle and release build times, enabling extra coding time for devs and much quicker BlinkID SDK releases.
 Organizing our codebase into multiple packages enabled us easier maintenance.
 On top of that, the dependency graph visualizer is great for every developer to see the overview of all modules/packages, as well as their individual contribution to the complete project.

-I’ll simpley say that I was a total n00b in build system before, dreading to update dependencies.
+I’ll simply say that I was a total n00b in build systems before, dreading to update dependencies.
 Conan made it easy and likeable, I’m now really interested in packaging...
 Weird for a C++ programmer!

 Conan’s flexibility made it possible to do something that was thought intractable; to make a modular Boost C++ Libraries distribution.